-Getting to the heart of consumer needs takes more than just an interview.
-That’s why AMP implements a variety of techniques such as video diaries, ethnographies, contextual inquiry, shadowing, and advanced analytics at multiple points throughout the design process.
+Getting to the heart of consumers takes more than just an interview.
+That’s why AMP implements a variety of techniques such as ethnography, surveys, stakeholder and user interviews, persona creation, analytics and prototyping throughout the design process.
 We ground each project in behavioral observation and analysis that helps us better understand user needs and design challenges.
-Just as importantly, we retest these observations and ideas repeatedly, with segmented variants of the same groups, to continuously evolve our thinking and learn from our findings.
+Just as importantly, we continue to test throughout the process to constantly evolve our thinking and learn from our findings.

-Innovation in digital experiences requires heavy collaboration between design teams and business leads.
-Our teams partner with client organizations to blend into a single cohesive team.
+Innovation in digital experiences requires heavy collaboration between designers and business leads.
+That’s why we partner with client organizations to blend into a single, cohesive team.

-We design our processes to be adaptable to the realities of any brand, whether they involve highly distributed stewardship, complex change management, or sometimes geographically dispersed teams and collaborators, we’ll make our processes work for them.
+We design our processes to be adaptable to the realities of any brand.
+Whether they involve highly distributed stewardship, complex change management, or geographically dispersed teams and collaborators, we’ll make our processes work for them.

-We diligently collaborate with business leads during requirements gathering, research design and analysis, to keep all stakeholders informed and engaged.
+During requirements gathering, research design and analysis, we collaborate with business leads during to keep all stakeholders informed and engaged.

-We establish design milestones and pull large teams together in highly interactive events to distribute updates, share new insights, and collaborate on next steps.
-At every stage, from research and analysis, through concepting and prototyping, to testing and production, we underscore the importance of keeping entire business teams engaged.
+One we reach established design milestones, we pull large teams together in highly interactive events to distribute updates, share new insights, and collaborate on next steps.
+At every stage, from research to prototyping to production, we underscore the importance of keeping entire business teams engaged.

-In bringing a new digital product to life, it’s easy to get caught up in the creative exploration and objective itemizations that happen in the visioning and requirements phases.
-However, that tendency rarely results in the fastest path or most valuable results.
+When bringing a new digital product to life, it’s easy to get caught up in the creative exploration.
+But this imaginative tendency rarely results in the fastest path or most valuable results.
 We’ve found that once stakeholders are able to observe actual customers interacting with a prototyped version, the product vision can evolve beyond the original exploration very quickly.

-Prototypes may take a variety of forms, from hand-sketched video stories and maps of applications to both low and high-fidelity wireframes, or even entire user stories, demonstrated in full fidelity on native devices.
+Prototypes may take a variety of forms, from hand-sketched on paper to high-fidelity wireframes, or even entire user stories demonstrated in full fidelity on native devices.

-We prototype solutions heavily, as part of both concept development and concept testing.
-In doing so, we come to understand proposed features much more intimately and get a sense of the scope and scale needed to complete that feature.
-When looking at a working model together, stakeholders are better able to make objective judgments about the value of each potential solution.
+As part of both concept development and concept testing, we prototype solutions heavily.
+This allows us to foster an intimate understanding of proposed features and get a sense of the scope and scale needed to complete every facet.
+When looking at a working model together, stakeholders are better able to make objective judgements about the value of each potential solution.

-We understand that each brand brings into the digital space its own singular combination of needs, opportunities, values, and objectives.
-The unique characteristics of each partnership, combined with our collaborative approach and highly adaptive processes, are what inspire us to produce the work we do.
-We strive to help create a wide variety of digital platforms, products, services and experiences for partners of all sizes across virtually every sector.
+Every brand brings its own combination of needs, opportunities, values, and objectives into the digital space.
+The unique characteristics of each of our partnerships, combined with our collaborative approach and highly adaptive processes, are what inspire us to produce the work we do.
+We strive to help create a wide variety of digital platforms, products, services and experiences for partners of all sizes across any sector.

 As the world’s most valuable soccer club sought new ways to support and expand its global following, Real Madrid enlisted Microsoft and AMP to develop a vision for in-stadium and match-day content features that would increase subscribership and convert casual supporters into serious fans.